Welcome to MusicDayz

 Read More

-Bob Dylan is in Studio A, A & R Recording, New York City, USA, working on the song Buckets Of Rain, for the album Blood On the Tracks.
+Bob Dylan is in A&R Recording, New York City, working on songs including Buckets Of Rain, If You See Her, Say Hello and Meet Me In The Morning for the album Blood On The Tracks.

-Bob Dylan is in Muscle Shoals Sound Studios, Sheffield, Alabama, USA, working on the song Trouble In Mind, with Mark Knopfler of Dire Straits on guitar.
+Bob Dylan is in Muscle Shoals Sound Studios, Sheffield, Alabama, USA, working on songs including Gotta Serve Somebody, with Mark Knopfler of Dire Straits on guitar.

-Bob Dylan is in Muscle Shoals Sound Studios, Sheffield, Alabama, USA, working on songs including When You Gonna Wake Up, with Mark Knopfler of Dire Straits on guitar.
+Bob Dylan is in Muscle Shoals Sound Studios, Sheffield, Alabama, USA, working on songs including Slow Train and Trouble In Mind, with Mark Knopfler of Dire Straits on guitar.

 Bob Dylan is in the Power Station, New York City, working on tracks for his album Infidels.
 Mark Knopfler is acting as co-producer.
 Knopfler also plays guitar on the album, along with former Rolling Stones' axeman Mick Taylor.
-On this day, percussion overdubs are added to the songs Neighbourhood Bully, Jokerman, Don't Fall Apart On Me Tonight and Fly Me.
+On this day, Dylan works on the songs Sweetheart Like You, Clean-Cut Kid, Jokerman, Man Of Peace and others.

 2012